openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 When using this profile alongside other hash algorithms, each entity SHOULD make it explicit in its metadata which other algorithms are supported.

 # Implementations Considerations

-## Validity Period of the Signature and the Claim Values

-`iat` and `exp` JWT claims express both the validity period of both the signature and the claims about the subject, unless there is a separate claim used to express the validity of the claims.

 # Security Considerations {#security_considerations}